 Remember my post about How to Back up Your Blogger Posts?
 That was in May of last year.
-Blogger decided that my old design blog was spam, flagged it as so, and therefore scraped it off the interwebs.
+Blogger decided that my medical spa website design site was spam, flagged it as so, and therefore scraped it off the interwebs.
 Night.
 Mare.
 Thankfully this was just a design site and all of my content wasn’t on there.
 Within a month, I came over to WordPress.

 My headache didn’t end there.
 See, since day one of blogging, I’ve always ran my site on a shoestring budget.
 At first it was a hobby, so it didn’t make sense spending all of this money on a hobby.
 But as time went on and I found out how to monetize my site, I didn’t want to lose all that work.
 I tried to transfer myself, but I had no idea what I was doing and I gave up.
 So I hired the least expensive bid I could find to transfer me.
 Big.
 Mistake.

 The most important thing to me was not the blog design.
 As a designer I could figure something out if transferring my old design was too hard.
 All I really cared about was retaining all of my Pinterest traffic.
 Even though I didn’t know a DNS Registrar from a web-host at the time, I knew that I had valuable content on Pinterest under two different domains: my old .blogspot.com subdomain and my current .com domain.
 All of those pins needed to find their way to my new site if I was going to continue monetizing my site.

 Guess what happened?
 A good portion didn’t find their way to my site and I had thousands of lost pageviews and lost income.
 I had to learn on my own how to fix this.
 It’s taken me several months (literally, over 6 months of constant research and networking) to fix that.